Penelope is retired but teaches English in Rome. She is a published feature writer, playwright and poet.

 - 3/4 tablespoons icing sugar

-- Put them in a smallish non-stick saucepan with a few tablespoons of icing sugar and stir and cook until the juice has thickened.
+- Put the berries in a smallish non-stick saucepan with the icing sugar.
+Stir and cook until the juice has thickened.

 - Put the slices of bread in the egg and milk to soak briefly.

-- Put two slices of the bread in the frying pan and fry well on one side.
+- Transfer the soaked bread slices in a frying pan and fry well on one side.

 - Turn them over and fry lightly on the other side.